syncfusion-content/js-api-docs/api/js/ejCircularGauge.md

-Width of the legend.
+Specify the width of the legend.
 Width can be specified in pixel.

 #### Default Value